godiard/help-activity/source/how_to_help.rst

 ::

- cd mainline
+ cd help-activity
  make html

 8. The newly changed index page will now display in Help, or in your browser, once you reload the page.
-In Sugar you click with the secondary button, and select reload, or in a browser pointing to ``~/mainline/html/index.html`` press the reload button.
+In Sugar you click with the secondary button, and select reload, or in a browser pointing to ``~/help-activity/html/index.html`` press the reload button.
 In the index, or contents page, the link to your new page can be clicked to open your page "my_page.html"

 Tutorial 3 - Adding an image
 ::::::::::::::::::::::::::::

 1. Open your existing page in any text editor, or create and "Title" a new page, and add it to the bottom of the index.

-2. An image which is already in ``~/mainline/images/`` can be included by typing this on to your page.
+2. An image which is already in ``~/help-activity/images/`` can be included by typing this on to your page.

 ::